faveosuite/faveo-server-images/_docs/installation/providers/enterprise/basic-troubleshooting-script.md

 Script by Faveo Helpdesk | support@faveohelpdesk.com
 Execution complete.
 ```

-- This script's output will be logged to **faveo-check.log** inside the same directory where the script is present.
+- This script's output will be logged to <code><b>faveo-check.log</b></code> inside the same directory where the script is present.

+---

 ### Single Specific Check

 - To run a single specific check instead of all, select the relevant option number from the menu when prompted.

-- You will be prompted to select one of the following, where you can select options from **2 to 12**, which will run the corresponding checks:
+- You will be prompted to select one of the following, where you can select options from <code><b>2 to 12</b></code>, which will run the corresponding checks:
 ```
 Select an option to run:
 1) Run all checks